 You would think all heaters within a given class would perform the same but this is not true (universally across the heating industry and not just Infrared heaters).
 The generally agreed principle amongst leading European manufacturers is that a Far Infrared panel must have an operating temperature above 75°C and must have a watt density on their surface of approximately 0.09 watts per cm2.
 There are many heaters that fall outside both criteria and whilst they might be suitable for other heating purposes, they are not classable as Far Infrared panel heaters.
 This distinction is actually important because a standardised watt density and temperature both define a standardised way of judging the performance of the panel and of estimating how many you consequently need in a space to heat it up adequately.

 The other point to note on a more qualitative level is that unless the panel is significantly hotter than human body temperature (37.5°C) then we will not experience “radiance” from it and all the other related benefits of this “vital range” of heat, which is why this temperature threshold is necessary.
 Heaters nearly at – or even slightly above – human body temperature will not feel radiant to us and (taking account of the insulation of our clothing) anything running colder than about 25°C would be taking heat from our bodies, not putting it back in.
+Find out more about how Infrared heaters work, here.

 Experience and knowledge of the producer